-Pepperdine University's Graduate School of Education and Psychology maintains three on-campus counseling centers at the West Los Angeles, and Irvine Graduate Campuses.
+Pepperdine University's Graduate School of Education and Psychology maintains three on-campus counseling centers at the West Los Angeles, Irvine, and Malibu campuses and one telehealth counseling center.
 Each clinic provides comprehensive and affordable psychological services to the general community and Pepperdine University students.
 Psychological services offered include individual, couples, and family psychotherapy; psychological assessment for clinic therapy clients; and assistance and support in examining vocational issues.
 Services are provided by Pepperdine doctoral and master's student therapists under the supervision of licensed psychologists and licensed mental health professionals.
 The clinic staff is committed to providing high-quality, individualized counseling within a supportive and accepting environment.